Kong/docs.konghq.com/app/konnect/gateway-manager/dedicated-cloud-gateways/transit-gateways.md

 1. Verify your AWS Security Groups and Network ACLs:
     * Allow necessary inbound/outbound traffic for ports and protocols used by your upstream applications and Kong DCGW.
     * Ensure Network ACLs permit traffic between AWS VPCs and Kong DCGW.
-1. Confirm connectivity by testing communication between your AWS VPC resources and Kong DCGW endpoints (e.g., using ping, telnet, or traceroute).
+1. Confirm connectivity by testing communication between your AWS VPC resources and Kong DCGW endpoints with `ping`, `telnet`, or `traceroute`).

 Once the transit gateway attachment is successful and you've configured routing in your AWS VPC, add a route where the upstream services are running, and configure the route to forward all traffic for the {{site.konnect_short_name}} managed VPC via the transit gateway.
 This ensures that traffic from the {{site.konnect_short_name}} data plane reaches the service and the response packets are routed back correctly.